 Hotel rooms – See separate hotel bedroom briefing.

 Teams working should maintain social distancing where possible including reducing close proximity duration.
-Masks are provided for use if preferred but are not mandatory.
+Masks are provided for use.

 Shift brief before every shift and should include regular reminders of requirements and feedback on compliance.